 4 Perks of Working Both Permanent and Locum Tenens Positions

-After residency or fellowship, there are many different career avenues one can take to become a successful provider.
-For example, you can accept a permanent position at a facility you have previously trained at or decide to travel and gain experience in various clinical settings as a locum tenens physician.
+After residency or fellowship, one can take many different career avenues to become a successful provider.
+For example, you can accept a permanent position at a facility you have previously trained or decide to travel and gain experience in various clinical settings as a locum tenens physician.
 Instead of choosing one or the other, have you ever considered the advantages of doing both in tandem?

 There’s always an opportunity to earn some extra cash as a healthcare professional.
-Facilities are constantly looking for new permanent talent as well as providers who are willing to provide temporary coverage.
-Moonlighting as an independent contractor while having a permanent position can excel your career and grow your professional network, not to mention your bank account.
+Facilities are constantly looking for new permanent talent and providers willing to provide temporary coverage.
+Moonlighting as an independent contractor while having a permanent position can excel in your career and grow your professional network, not to mention your bank account.